 Traditional German Christmas Cookies

-In Germany, Christmas cookies are almost as sacred as the holiday itself.
-The holiday baking season begins before the First of Advent, so that these tasty treats will be ready for consumption on that most anticipated day.
+The holiday baking season begins before the First of Advent so that these tasty treats will be ready for consumption on that most anticipated day.
 The ladies of the house will carefully ration, hide, and monitor the cookies in tin boxes—making sure they last until Christmas.
 Each week, one new kind of traditional German Christmas cookies is added to the mix.
 The last enticing offering is called the “Kalte Pracht,” which means “Cold Splendor.”
-Between thin, melt-in-you-mouth wafers is an irresistible chocolate-, rum-, and coconut-butter spread.
-I always had to make it the day before Christmas Eve or else they never would have lasted.
+Between light, thin wafers is an irresistible chocolate-, rum-, and coconut-butter spread.
+I always had to make it the day before Christmas Eve, or else they would never have lasted.

-Children are always a big part of the baking process of traditional German Christmas cookies.
+Children are always a big part of the baking process of Traditional German Christmas Cookies.
 After all, they need to learn the recipes and skills to pass them along to their children.
-Just as important, is knowing when to make the cookies.
+Just as important is knowing, when to make the cookies.
 Look outside.
-When the cold, winter days get shorter and the reddish sunset sky paints the perfect holiday backdrop, it’s time for Christkind to bake the cookies.
+When the cold winter days get shorter, and the reddish sunset sky paints the perfect holiday backdrop, it is time for Christkind to bake the cookies.

-I hope you get to try some of these delicious traditional German Christmas Cookies with your family.
+I hope you get to try some of these delicious Traditional German Christmas Cookies with your family.
 And if you have children, put some Christmas music on and get them involved.
-It will be great memory for them.
+It will be a great memory for them.
 And for you, as well.
 Please share your stories.
-And I’ll keep sharing my recipes!
+And I will keep sharing my recipes!